From Gothic to Classicism

 Contemporary Perspectives

-Launched in the 1990s, the Ørestad project came into its own in the 2000s, becoming one of the most architecturally dynamic districts in the city.
+Launched in the 1990s, the Ørestad project blossomed in the 2000s, becoming one of the most architecturally dynamic districts in the world.
 Here, you can discover VM Mountain, designed by Danish architectural star Bjarke Ingels.
-Inaugurated in 2008, this astonishing cubic edifice with its beautiful glass walls was awarded the prize for Best Residential Complex at the International Festival of Architecture.
+Inaugurated in 2008, this astonishing cubic edifice with its striking glass walls was awarded the prize for Best Residential Complex at the International Festival of Architecture.
 The architect also designed the 8 Tallet, also known as the Big House, an unusual 8-shaped structure juxtaposing residential spaces like Lego bricks in a complex designed to encourage sharing and social mixing.
 Also in Ørestad, don't miss the university and its Tietgen Residence Hall, a circular wooden structure designed to develop creativity and a sense of community.

 Once outside this futuristic district, dozens more contemporary treasures await you.
 Discover the mysterious Black Diamond, a contemporary wing of the Royal Danish Library with a cubic shape entirely covered in black marble slabs and smoked glass.
 Lose yourself in the aisles of Daniel Liebeskind's incredible Jewish Museum of Denmark.
 Built on a wooden floor, the museum was designed following the spelling of the word "mitzvah", hence its slightly sloping floor plans... amazing!
-Enjoy theOpera House, a magnificent edifice of reinforced concrete, glass, steel and marble, designed by Danish architect Henning Larsen, with a roof that juts out over the sea and a futuristic grid facade... which raised a few eyebrows in its day!
-Immerse yourself in the history of Danish heritage at the Centre for Danish Architecture, housed in the Blox... a blend of block and box, the name referring to the building's cut-out silhouette, with spaces stacked like boxes.
-The verdigris tint of the large glass walls matches the color of the harbor waters, as well as the copper roofs of the city.
+Enjoy theOpera House, a magnificent edifice of reinforced concrete, glass, steel and marble, designed by Danish architect Henning Larsen, with a roof that juts out over the sea and a highly futuristic grid facade... which raised a few eyebrows in its day!
+Immerse yourself in the history of Danish heritage at the Centre for Danish Architecture, housed in the Blox, a blend of block and box, the name referring to the building's cut-out silhouette, with spaces stacked like boxes.
+The verdigris tint of its large glass walls matches the color of the harbor's waters, as well as that of the city's copper-colored roofs.

 This is contemporary architecture in Copenhagen: resolutely modern structures, sometimes disconcerting, often surprising, but always perfectly integrated into the environment.
 Other must-see creations include the Blue Planet, Europe's largest aquarium, with its wave-like silhouette that seems to roll endlessly; the Arken Museum, with its silhouette reminiscent of a ship emerging from the waves; and the Bella Sky Hotel, with its twisted white façade and two towers linked by a slender footbridge.
-Contemporary architecture even invites itself to the zoo, where the great Norman Foster has created the Elephant House, a superb aerial and luminous structure.
+Contemporary architecture has even been invited to the zoo: the great Norman Foster designed the Elephant House, a superb aerial and luminous structure.
 Today, Copenhagen has set itself a major challenge: to become the world's first carbon-neutral city by 2025.
 It is thus multiplying projects for green spaces, soft mobility with kilometers of bicycle paths - including the now legendary "bicycle snake" that criss-crosses the city - renewable energies with wind farms, optimized urban lighting and intelligent street furniture.
 The goal: proximity, sustainability and quality of life.
 Copenhagen never ceases to surprise!